Jadyngg19/Event-Scout/README.md

 2. Enter the name of the city you want to explore in the search bar
 3. Hit the search button to see a list of events in that city
 4. Use the filters to narrow down the results according to your preferences
-5. If you want to revisit your past searches, - NEED TO ADD THIS PART WHEN THEY LAYOUT FOR IT IS DECIDED

 [Event Scout Homepage](./Assets/Images/Event%20Scout%20Homepage.png)
 [City Search - Events Listed](./Assets/Images/City%20Search%20-%20Events%20Rendered.png)